pcheng17/aoc-python/2023/README.md

 ### Day 3

 I thought this was quite a difficult problem for Day 3.
-A grid-based problem on Day 3, along with caveat that not every element in the grid is the same size.
+A grid-based problem on Day 3, along with the caveat that not every element in the grid is the same size.
 Sure, digits and symbols are all one character long, but adjacent digits needed to be understood as a larger number that took up multiple adjacent spots in the grid.